grokgrep/mtg-sorter/README.md

         Options:
           -d         Enable debugging output.
           -h --help  Show this help message.
-          -l         Use a semicolon-delimited list of names and quantities instead of default deckstats formatting.
           -o         Overwrite OUTPUT file instead of appending.
           --version  Display program version number.

 ### New
-Can now search for different editions and partial matches.
+Can now search for exact cards in sets and partial name matches.

-### To-Do
+### Issues
 Known causes of misses:

-  Multiple results (e.g. Forest 10e also returns Karplusan Forest 10e).
-Query does not work with both full name and edition?

   No price returned at all (e.g. Purphoros's Emissary).

-Possible solutions:

-  Re-try with exact name only on initial miss (still questionable).

-Add exception handling.
+Try different editions, skip online editions of cards.

+### To-Do
+Update scraping to account for new card container.

+Update scraping to build exact URL based on card and set.

-Add handling for multiple instances of the same card name (duplicates, foils).
+Add handling for multiple instances of the same card in input (duplicates, foils).

+Add better exception handling!

+Clean up documentation (what is Python style??).

 Improve formatting for deckstats.net input (add: .dec deck format).

-Clean up documentation (what is Python style??).

 ### Dependencies and Resources
 [ConfigObj](http://www.voidspace.org.uk/python/configobj.html)